 is Chair of the Audit Committee.
 She works for Pepsi-Cola Bottling Company of Central Virginia.
 She received degrees from JMU and Mary Washington and is a graduate of Leadership Charlottesville.

-is Chair of the Governing Board.
-Glenn is the president and CEO and a Director of Virginia National Bank and Virginia National Bankshares, a billion-dollar, publicly traded company.
+is the president and CEO and a Director of Virginia National Bank and Virginia National Bankshares, a billion-dollar, publicly traded company.
 In addition to having more than forty-six years of banking, technology, and consulting experience, he is an advocate for many not-for-profits and serves on the board of the Boys and Girls Club of Central Virginia.

 is Chair of the Board Development Committee.
 A partner at Hantzmon Wiebel, she specializes in tax planning and preparation, estate planning, and estate and trust taxation.
 She is a member of the American Institute of Certified Public Accountants and the Virginia Society of Certified Public Accountants, as well as the Central Virginia Estate Planning Council.
 She serves on the board of the Village School.